danieljsharpe/DISCOTRESS/documentation.md

 ----

 **ACCUMPROBS**
   if **TRAJ BKL**, the edges for transitions from each node are ordered according to decreasing transition probability.
 This optimizes the performance of the BKL algorithm, so is generally recommended, but the path entropy flow is then not output.
+Default false.

 **BRANCHPROBS**
   when simulating a CTMC, this keyword indicates that the transition probabilities used internally in the program are the branching probabilities.
 In this case, there are no self-loops and the mean waiting times are uniform.
 Otherwise, the linearised transition probability matrix is used, and **TAU** must be set.
 The **TRAJ BKL** and **TRAJ KPS** methods are more efficient when the branching probabilities are used, so this keyword is generally recommended.
 This keyword is ignored if **TRAJ MCAMC**.
 This keyword is not compatible with **DISCRETETIME**.

 **DEBUG**
   enable extra printing and tests to aid debugging.
+Default false.

 **DISCRETETIME**
   the edge weights read from *edge\_weights.dat* are taken to be the transition probabilities of a DTMC.
 This overrides the default behaviour, which is to assume that *edge\_weights.dat* is a list of (log) transition rates parameterising a continuous-time Markov chain (CTMC).
 Only the probabilities for transitions between *different* nodes need to be specified in the *edge\_weights.dat* file.
 The self-loop transition probabilities for nodes are inferred to be the difference of the sum of probabilities for outgoing transitions from unity.
 For a DTMC, **TAU** must be provided, and is interpreted as the (fixed) lag time (i.e. all transitions are associated with a constant time step **TAU**, rather than an exponential distribution with mean **TAU**).
 Note that this keyword is compatible with all **TRAJ** options and state reduction procedures.